google/gapid/gapil/README.md

 A number of different types can be defined within the API file.

-Each of the following types can be preceded with any number of [annotations] (#annotations).
+Each of the following types can be preceded with any number of [annotations](#annotations).

 #### Class